Sukankrishnan/21Days21Tips/#day7(HTTP_Status_Code).md

 Understand the status code response from the server.
-Sometimes, the status code and the status message are not relevant.
-Follow API documentation (Actual results may vary from the documentation - an example is given below) or ask for help when it is unclear.

 The status code indicates the response code along with the response sent by the web server.
 It is a three-digit code that indicates various information.